Lewis Plastic Surgery

-Gynecomastia procedures vary greatly in price because the scope of work required for each patient can be quite different.
-You will be given a written quote at your consultation that will break down the total price.
+Male breast reduction surgery starts at $5,360 but procedures vary greatly in price because the scope of work required for each patient can be quite different.
+We provide a written quote at your consultation that will break down the total price.
 We make absolutely sure that there are no hidden costs or surprises.

 Male breast reduction for gynecomastia is an outpatient procedure that is performed either under general anesthesia or local anesthesia with sedation, depending on the size of the treatment area, the amount of fat to be extracted, and the liposuction technique used.
 Dr. Lewis performs gynecomastia surgery by combining excision and male liposuction to remove both excess fat and tissue.

 An ultrasound-assisted liposuction technique is often used because the tissue in the breast area is often fibrous, and the ultrasound breaks up the fat before the gynecomastia treatment.
 This sometimes allows for smaller incisions.
 The surgery usually takes 60 to 90 minutes, depending on the severity of the gynecomastia and the patient’s individualized treatment plan.

 The incisions are generally placed on the edge of the nipple or in the underarm area.
 Major reductions may require more extensive incisions, but this is discussed with each patient in great detail prior to the procedure.
 After surgery, incisions are closed, and garments are wrapped around the chest to keep the treatment area protected.